Fishing Bottom Bouncers for Walleye

 1. Maintain bottom contact: You should feel a steady tapping as the bouncer hits bottom

-2. Vary your speed: Sometimes a change in speed can trigger strikes
+2. Vary your speed: Sometimes, changing your speed can trigger strikes

 3. Experiment with leader length: Try different lengths to see what works best